 Although he doesn’t stand a chance to become part of the athletic team of Senegal because of his age, or the athletic team of Guinea Bissau, since he isn’t from there, Machine carries on training in the hope that he might be taken into account some day.
 Thus, he must be ready.
 Because he devotes so much time to training the locals also call him the madman.
 “You run too much.
 You should stop,” they tell him.
 Machina just says “it is normal” because “they aren’t acquainted with that sport.”

-While shooting a documentary on Amílcar Cabral in Bissau we frequently ran into a peculiar character who’d run fast, amid the city traffic.
-Máquina is a utopian nutcase, excessively committed to sport and health.
-He is physically built like a professional athlete, but his lifestyle was that of a homeless person who got by thanks to charitable souls that gave him free clothes, food and lodgings.
+While shooting a documentary on Amílcar Cabralin Bissau we frequently ran into a peculiar character who’d run fast amid the city traffic.
+Machine is a utopian nutcase, excessively committed to sport and health.
+He is physically built like a professional athlete but his lifestyle was like that of a homeless person who got by thanks to charitable souls that gave to him for free sports clothes, food and lodgings.
 That contrast in him as well as his determination, self-sacrifice and optimism made Machina lovable to us.
 We took shots of him running around the streets of Bissau and discovered his past but above all we found out the genuine way in which he faced live.

 Runtime: 2 min

-Source Format: 16:9 AppelProRes422HQ
+Source Format: 16:9 AppleProRes422HQ

-Original Language: French
+Original language: French

-Subtitles available: English and Spanish
+Available subtitles: English and Spanish

-Filming Location: Bissau, Guinea Bissau.
+Filming Locations: Bissau, Guinea Bissau

-Production Company: Mosaic Producciones
+Company: Mosaic Production

 Direction and Screenplay: Miguel Eek

-Sound Design & Mix: Rubén Pérez
+Sound Design and Mixing: Rubén Pérez

 Film Editor: Miguel Eek

-Color Grading: Jaume Alcina
+Color grading: Jaume Alcina